aviharos/oee/README.md

 The microservice does not store data or have any kind of memory.
 It just periodically performs a calculation.
 If the container crashes, it is safe to restart it automatically.

+You do not need to activate the oee microservice.
+If you add it to your docker-compose file, realise your manufacturing system according to the data model and keep all data up-to-date in the Orion Context Broker, the microservice will automatically and periodically perform the OEE calculation for each Workstation object.

 ### Notifying Cygnus of all context changes
 After running the docker-compose project, you need to set Orion to notify Cygnus of all context changes using the script: